Kong/docs.konghq.com/app/gateway-oss/2.4.x/hybrid-mode.md

 ## Setting Up Kong Control Plane Nodes

-Starting the Control Plane is fairly simple.
+Starting the control plane is fairly simple.
 Aside from the database configuration which is the same as today, we need to specify the "role" of the node to "control\_plane".
-This will cause Kong to listen on `0.0.0.0:8005` by default for Data Plane connections.
-The `8005` port on the Control Plane will need to be accessible by all the Data Plane it controls through any firewalls you may have in place.
+This will cause Kong to listen on `0.0.0.0:8005` by default for data plane connections.
+The `8005` port on the control plane will need to be accessible by all the data plane it controls through any firewalls you may have in place.

 In addition, the `cluster_cert` and `cluster_cert_key` configuration need to point to